COVID-19 and our Fellowship

 - Get tested if you have symptoms.

 - Stay home if you have symptoms, a positive test, or exposure to someone with COVID-19.
-If you must go out, (like to the doctors, or grocery store), wear a well-fitting KN95 or N95 mask .
+If you have symptoms and must go out, (like to the doctors, or grocery store), wear a well-fitting KN95 or N95 mask .

 - Wear a mask at any time as an additional precaution to protect yourself and others.